justincrosbie/passkeyme-docs/docs/getting-started/choosing-approach.md

 id: choosing-approach
 title: Choosing Your Authentication Approach
 sidebar_label: Choosing Your Approach
-description: Decision guide for selecting the right PasskeyMe integration method for your project
+description: Decision guide for selecting the right Passkeyme integration method for your project
 ---

 # 🎯 Choosing Your Authentication Approach

-PasskeyMe offers multiple integration approaches to fit different project needs, technical requirements, and developer preferences.
+Passkeyme offers multiple integration approaches to fit different project needs, technical requirements, and developer preferences.
 This guide helps you choose the right approach for your specific situation.

 ## 🚀 Quick Decision Tree